 - Reports that someone in detention has a serious mental disorder or condition.

-If a noncitizen or their representative believe they do not meet ICE’s priorities for enforcement, detention, or removal, they are encouraged to first contact their local ERO field office to request a case review.
+If a noncitizen or their representative believes they do not meet DHS’ priorities for enforcement, they are encouraged to first contact their local ERO field office to request a case review.

 After contacting your local ERO field office, individuals may also initiate the ICE Case Review (ICR) process by emailing the ERO Senior Reviewing Official to request a case review.
 Note: submitting a request to the ERO Senior Reviewing Official without first requesting a review by the local ERO field office may delay a response.
 The ERO Senior Reviewing Official will coordinate all requests received with the local ERO field office to determine what, if any, discretion will be exercised.